|Other VA Resources|

 What Amherst County, VA census records are available?

 There are many types of census records for Amherst County guide you in researching your family tree.
 Federal Population Schedules are available for 1790 (destroyed), 1800 (destroyed), 1810, 1820, 1830, 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Amherst Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Amherst Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Amherst Co.
 Union Veterans Schedules is available for 1890.
 The Slave Schedules exist for 1850 & 1860.
 One can find free online and printable census forms to help you with your research.
 See Also Virginia Census Records Research Guide

 What genealogical records can I find in the Amherst County Courthouse?

 The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in Amherst County.
 The years listed below are the first noted records with this county.
 See Also Virginia Corthouse Records Research Guide.

 The old courthouse was built in 1870.
 The first sections of the current Amherst courthouse date from 1970 with a newer section seven years later.

-The following are web links to Family history and genealogy, Records and Resources related to Amherst County.
+The following are web links to Genealogy, Records and Resources pertaining to Amherst County.
 A lot of these genealogy links fall into 3 categories: Commercial Sites, Personal Sites or Organization Sites.
 Some have free access some call for a fee.
 This is just a listing which has been compiled or submitted.
 I do not endorse or promote one genealogy site above another.
-Feel free to provide your own favorite Amherst County genealogy or family history affiliated sites.